 November 1990

 USAAD holds its first meeting.
-Doug Matchett, Barbara Ogle, and
+Doug Matchett, Barbara Ogle, and Reed Gershwind were

 present.